brittanywelsh/st-character-manager/dev_log.md

 all suited to mobile devices or any small-width viewing.
 Considering this application is intended as a standalone browser script, I don't see that use case coming up in this particular project anyway, so no worries.
+- Incorporates a front-end "tabular" view for adding, removing, and switching between characters stored in memory.
+In order to accomplish this, I also re- organized all 'character' methods into the files listed in the **js/** folder.
+- In this new organization, all Controller classes depend on corresponding View and Model classes.
+There is also a 'main' controller for general application flow/control.
+View and Model classes/functions are only ever called/instantiated from corresponding Controllers.

 ## August 3, 2015 (MIKE)
 - Finally committed my work on the class infrastructure.
 Lots of new files